Bayesian World View of Cognition

 - Remember to center your predictors

 - When there are multiple choices (excluding outliers or not), instead of creating multiple data sheets, create new variables that indicate which treatment of data is used.
+Take subset of the data and run analysis on them in the same file to compare.

 Data Preparation